CPOM-Altimetry/cpom_seaice/README.md

 # Installation

-cd to directory where you want the software installed.
+cd to a directory where you want the software installed.
 A directory called cpom_seaice will be created in this directory.
 Run the command:

 ```git clone https://github.com/CPOM-Altimetry/cpom_seaice.git```